Name That Tune: Mobile phone game

 In 2003, a mobile phone version of the game appeared on major U.S. cellular providers.
 The game follows the traditional format, with MIDI interpretations of popular and classic music played in short clips.
-The player then has several seconds to correctly identify the tune.
+The contestant then has several seconds to correctly identify the tune.
 Prizes such as free ringtones were available, a first in the mobile industry.
 The game is often mentioned as a pioneer in the emerging wireless entertainment industry.

 DVD games

 In 2005, Imagination Games released a DVD game called Name That Tune: 80s Edition.
 The DVD game featured elements from the TV show, as well as Name That Video, like the Bid-A-Vid round.

 In 2007, Imagination Games re-released Name That Tune: 80s Edition, under the new name Name That Tune Eighties.